coregx/coregex/README.md

 - ✅ Cross-platform (fallback to pure Go on other architectures)
 - ✅ Thread-safe compilation and execution
 - ✅ Zero external dependencies
+- ✅ Capture groups with FindSubmatch API

 **Current Limitations:**
-- ⚠️ **Experimental API** - May change in v0.2+
+- ⚠️ **Experimental API** - May change in v0.3+
-- ⚠️ No named capture groups yet (planned v0.2.0)
+- ⚠️ No named capture groups yet (planned v0.3.0)
-- ⚠️ No look-around assertions yet (planned v0.3.0)
+- ⚠️ No look-around assertions yet (planned v0.4.0)
-- ⚠️ SIMD only on AMD64 (ARM NEON planned v0.4.0)
+- ⚠️ SIMD only on AMD64 (ARM NEON planned v0.5.0)

 **Performance Notes:**
 - 🚀 Best speedup on patterns with literal prefixes/suffixes